--Integration Partners which are Zentail Commerce, Solid Commerce, and GeekSeller.
+-Integration Partners are Zentail Commerce, Solid Commerce, and GeekSeller.

 In the United States, the supermarket chain that has been the most successful in recent years is called Costco.
 Is it a principle?
 You pay a subscription to the year to be able to do its shopping but in exchange, you profit in the store of wholesale prices.

 This is exactly the model that Jet.com wants to duplicate online.
-The start-up created in 2014 by an old timer US web (he especially sold in 2011 its Diapers sales site Diapers at some Amazon …) will open this Tuesday, July 21 its sales site with the General public.
+The start-up created in 2014 by an old-timer US web (he especially sold in 2011 its Diapers sales site Diapers at some Amazon) will open this Tuesday, July 21 sales site with the Public.
 It is a general-purpose e-commerce site that offers consumer products, high-tech, food, school supplies … Tested for a few months with 150,000 consumers, Jet.com Wants to launch the price war on the internet where Amazon seemed to have everyone agreed.